Gudelsky Institute for Technical Education

 The Homer S. Gudelsky Institute for Technical Education (GITE)

-Opened in 1992, the Homer S. Gudelsky Institute for Technical Education is a public-private joint venture that has been providing state-of-the-art technical education and training for more than twenty-five years.
-The Gudelsky Institute is named for the noted philanthropist and area developer Homer S. Gudelsky.
+Opened in 1992, the Homer S. Gudelsky Institute for Technical Education is a public-private joint venture.
+It has provided state-of-the-art technical education and training for more than twenty-five years.
+The Institute is named for the noted philanthropist and area developer Homer S. Gudelsky.

-The Gudelsky Institute was funded through a leadership contribution from the Homer and Martha Gudelsky Family Foundation with additional private contributions from area businesses, individuals and foundations.
+The Gudelsky Institute was funded through a leadership contribution from the Homer and Martha Gudelsky Family Foundation.
+There have been additional private contributions from area businesses, individuals and foundations.
 The Montgomery County Government matched the contributions dollar for dollar.

 GITE is a facility offering instructional programs in four primary areas: Automotive Technology, Building and Construction Technology, Digital Fabrication and Workforce Technologies.